Install a cloud distribution point for Configuration Manager

 In the Configuration Manager console, go to the Administration workspace, expand Cloud Services, and select Cloud Distribution Points.
-In the ribbon, click Create Cloud Distribution Point.
+In the ribbon, select Create Cloud Distribution Point.

 On the General page of the Create Cloud Distribution Point Wizard, configure the following settings:

-Azure Resource Manager deployment (starting in version 1806, and recommended): Click Sign in to authenticate with an Azure subscription admin account.
+Starting in version 1806 and recommended, select Azure Resource Manager deployment as the deployment method.
+Select Sign in to authenticate with an Azure subscription admin account.
 The wizard auto-populates the remaining fields from the information stored during the Azure AD integration prerequisite.
 If you own multiple subscriptions, select the Subscription ID of the desired subscription to use.

-Classic service deployment (and in Configuration Manager versions 1802 and earlier): Enter your Azure Subscription ID.
-Then click Browse and select the .PFX file for the Azure management certificate.
+If you need to use a classic service deployment, select that option on this page.
+First enter your Azure Subscription ID.
+Then select Browse and select the .PFX file for the Azure management certificate.

-On the Settings page, specify the following settings, and then click Next:
+On the Settings page, specify the following settings, and then select Next:

 Region: Select the Azure region where you want to create the cloud distribution point.